 An associate degree or a technical degree in visual communications is required for an entry-level position, but earning a bachelor's degree may open more job opportunities.
 Communications design degree programs often include courses in typography, visual design, technical design, graphics and drawing.

 Competition for jobs is keen.
 In addition to a degree, students need excellent communication skills and an ability to use critical thinking under pressure.
 Visual communications design technicians need the ability to distinguish colors.
 A portfolio may given candidates an advantage during the job search process.

 Visual communication design technicians are part of the larger graphic design field.
 Employment for design technicians is often found in publishing, marketing and advertising agencies and website design companies, to name a few.
 Graphic designers made an average salary of $53,280 in May 2017, according to the BLS.
 The BLS expects jobs to increase at a slower-than-average rate of about 4% between 2016 and 2026.
 Other career choices for people in this field include Web user interface designer, visual communications instructor and visual ad designer.

 Alternative Career Options

 Those seeking to be design technicians may be interested in similar occupations, including desktop publishing and web development.

 Those interested in visual communications who prefer a fast-growing career field with higher salaries than those of graphic designers may be interested in becoming Web developers.
 These professionals design and produce websites.
 They need technical understanding of Web programming languages, which can be learned through an associate degree program.
-In May 2015, the BLS reported that the average salary for Web developers was $70,660 The BLS projects jobs for Web developers will increase at a faster-than-average rate of 27% from 2014 to 2024.
+In May 2017, the BLS reported that the average salary for Web developers was $74,110.
+The BLS projects jobs for Web developers will increase at a much faster-than-average amount of 15% from 2016 to 2026.